I grew up as an intuitive eater

 It wasn’t until I became a dietitian and started getting experience in counseling clients that I recognized disordered eating behaviors in my clients who were trying to lose weight.
 It set off alarm bells for me and I also saw that I needed to continue to do some healing myself.
 I investigated this and found out about the approach of Intuitive Eating and how many dietitians were offering this to help their clients with their relationship with food.

 This is when everything finally clicked for me and my clients.
 Intuitive Eating was the approach that allowed me to finally be able to find my way back home to my body again.
 It allowed me to have that love, connection and trust with food again.
 I also began to see myself as more than a body.

 There are many circumstances that can make us disconnected from our body: trauma, illness, food insecurity, being objectified, bullied, or being forced to be on a diet.
 It’s the lack of safety in our environment that makes it feel unsafe to be in your body.
 Disordered eating/exercise behaviors serve to try to protect our body from harm and they also provide a sense of control when other things feel outside of your control.

 Making our way back home to our body is a process that involves various aspects like being in therapy, processing trauma, seeking out a support system, learning new coping skills, unlearning unhelpful thought patterns and making peace with food.

 I’m really proud to say that my work as a dietitian is in support of helping you make your way back home to your body.
 I’m also truly passionate about how this work is making it possible for future generations to grow up with the ability to feel at home in their body like I was able to.

 Are you wanting to find your way back home to your body?
-Reach out to me at firstname.lastname@example.org and let's chat!
+Learn more about how to start practicing Intuitive Eating with our course Intuitive Eating Basics.